Shareholders’ Resolutions

 3. Classical Shareholder Meeting:

-By leveraging these options, Estonian OÜs can achieve efficient, flexible, and legally compliant shareholder decision-making.
+By choosing from among these methods, Estonian limited liability companies can achieve legally compliant shareholder decision-making.

 Signature Requirements